 During the trimester, you need an additional 450 calories a day to your basic caloric and protein needs (1).
 Read these dietary guidelines to know the proper amount of nutrients you need in your pregnancy diet for a healthy weight gain:

 - DHA is important for proper development of the fetal brain and retina during the third trimester.
 Its requirement increases from 100 to 200mg per day.

 - You need a daily dose of 1,000mg calcium, which is essential to build bones and teeth in your baby.
 Milk and other dairy products, such as cheese and yogurt, are the best sources of calcium.

 - Vitamin D is needed for the bones to absorb calcium.
 You would need 15 µg per day.

-- Folic acid is essential to avoid neural defects in the baby.
+- Folic acid is essential to avoid neural defectsiXSevere congenital abnormality (birth defect) of the spine and brain of the baby. in the baby.
+The most common types are spina bifida and anencephaly, affecting approximately 1427 and 847 babies annually in the US, respectively, as per CDC.
 Your intake can go up to 800µg per day.

 Now that you know the amounts of nutrients you need, let’s go into your diet plan.

 Third trimester diet chart